No. 12 Bangor Street Railway with its original type of trolley

 Image from Charles D. Heseltine Collection

-A company known as the Goff Electric Company had been organized in the early 1880s for the manufacture of electric current and was the forerunner of the power and transportation system which served Bangor over the years.
+A company known as the Goff Electric Company had been organized in the early 1880s for the manufacture of electric current and was the forerunner of the power and transportation system that served Bangor over the years.

 Goff was shortly joined by Frederick M. Laughton and George N. Ross and the company was reorganized as the Bangor Electric Light & Power Company on May 2, 1885.
 The first powerhouse, a steam generating station, opened in a three-story building at Cross and Columbia Streets in the fall of 1885.